-This study found that female physicians at Stanford experienced a significantly higher frequency of gendered microaggressions from patients compared to male physicians, including questioning of their role in the hospital, disrespect of title, and use of non-professional language.
+This study found that female physicians experienced a significantly higher frequency of gendered microaggressions from patients compared to male physicians, including questioning of their role in the hospital, disrespect of title, and use of non-professional language.
 Experience of microaggressions was strongly associated with reduced job satisfaction and burnout, and women in the study were more likely than men to report changing their behavior or appearance at work in response to microaggressions from patients.

 Photo credit: COD Newsroom